 Hiram in Paulding County, Georgia — The American South (South Atlantic)

 More.
-Search the internet for Henry Lester House.
+Search the internet for The Hiram Rosenwald School.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 13, 2009, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 923 times since then and 23 times this year.
-Photos: 1, 2, 3. submitted on July 13, 2009, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.
+This page was last revised on January 4, 2020.
+This page originally submitted on November 10, 2008, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,292 times since then and 5 times this year.
+Photos: 1. submitted on November 10, 2008, by David Seibert of Sandy Springs, Georgia.
+2. submitted on July 1, 2018, by Allen C. Browne of Silver Spring, Maryland. • Craig Swain was the editor who published this page.